Kilmacduagh monastery: Legends

 According to legend, Saint Colman MacDuagh was walking through the woods of the Burren when his girdle fell to the ground.
 Taking this as a sign, he built his monastery on that spot.
-The girdle was said to be studded with gems and was held by the O'Shaughnessys centuries later, along with St. Colman's crozier, or staff.
-The girdle was later lost, but the crozier came to be held by the O'Heynes and may now be seen in the National Museum of Ireland.
+The girdle was said to be studded with gems and was held by the O'Shaughnessys centuries later, along with St. Colman's crozier.
+The girdle was later lost.

-It is said that, in the Diocese of Kilmacduagh, no man will ever die from lightning.
-This legend was put to the test when one unlucky soul was struck, but the force of the bolt made him fly through the air into neighbouring County Clare, where he died.
+It is said that, in the Diocese of Kilmacduagh, no man will ever die from a lightning strike.

+Deans

+The Dean of Kilmacduagh was the priest in charge of the cathedral at Kilmacduagh monastery.
+Notable former deans included: